Eliot Ness "Untouchables" Memorabilia

 Washington, DC —During an auction in Worcester, MA on Thursday September 27, the National Law Enforcement Museum won a rare and sought-after collection of photos, notes, telegrams, and other documents related to prohibition-era government agent Eliot Ness, from the estate of Winifred (Winnie) Higgins, Ness’s secretary.

 The auction lot includes the only two federal law enforcement credentials issued to Ness during his time as an agent for the Department of the Treasury’s and the Department of Justice’s Bureau of Prohibition.
-The collection will be on exhibit in the National Law Enforcement Museum when it opens in early 2015.
+The collection will be on exhibit in the National Law Enforcement Museum when it opens in fall 2018.

 During Special Agent Eliot Ness’s ten years of federal law enforcement service with the legacy agencies of the contemporary Bureau of Alcohol, Tobacco, Firearms and Explosives (ATF), he is most remembered for his role in the government’s efforts to bring down Al Capone, one of the most powerful and violent bootleggers of the gangster era in Chicago.
 Special Agent Ness, who faced violent organized criminal elements flush with huge sums of cash, successfully enforced prohibition laws, leading a small but effective team of federal agents.
 Because of their reputation for incorruptibility, integrity, and fearlessness, Ness’s team earned the nickname “The Untouchables.”